xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 Second, it's only relevant to products based on Jericho.
 With Jericho+, the eTCAM is much larger and a portion of the database is allocated to ACLs dynamically, no configuration is needed.
 Finally, pay specific attention to the release used on the router.
 Indeed, between 6.2.x and before 6.3.2, the eTCAM was carved by default with 20% for ACL and 80% for IPv4 routes.
 Its not the case before 6.2 and starting from 6.3.2, where default config is allocating 100% of the eTCAM to IPv4 routes.

 Note: if you don't configure space for ACL in eTCAM, the hybrid ACL configuration will be rejected at commit.
+This profile is not needed for J2 based systems.
 {: .notice--info}

 _External documentation_: